 - Never put your baby to sleep in your bed.
-The risk of Sudden Infant Death Syndrome (SIDS) or a sleeping accident is much higher when your baby has been exposed to drugs or smoking during pregnancy.
+The risk of Sudden Unexpected Death in Infancy (SUDI) including Sudden Infant Death Syndrome (SIDS) or a sleeping accident is much higher when your baby has been exposed to drugs or smoking during pregnancy.

 - If you plan to use drugs and alcohol always make sure there is an adult, who is not affected by alcohol or drugs, available to care for your baby.